nedieyassin/pocketbase-gogen/README.md

 - You can rename almost everything in the template.
 The comment at the top of the template file has instructions for that.
 - The `pocketbase-gogen` command needs access to go module imports that you are using (mostly the PocketBase module).
 Best run it from inside your project directory.
 - If you have reserved go keywords (e.g. `func`) as field names in your PB schema, the generator will escape them using a trailing underscore (`func_`).
 - When you delete the `// collection-name:` comment from a template struct, the `CollectionName()` method will not be generated and because of that the proxy type will not work with the functions from `utils.go`.
+It will also not get proxy hooks generated when using `--hooks`.
 The generator will warn of the missing comment.